Solved! What Does Asbestos Look Like?

 Asbestos fibers are light and small, so they can float in the air for days.

 While asbestos has some distinguishable features, an analysis of its appearance often requires the help of a microscope, which can show its color and shape.
 This is because asbestos can break down into such small particles that its fibers can’t be seen by the naked eye.
-In fact, the typical size of their fibers is 0.1 to 10 μm in length.
 Asbestos is only visible if it is in groups or clumps; otherwise, the individual fibers are too small to see without a microscope.

 As a raw fiber mineral, asbestos is usually soft to the touch, unless it has been used in making a compound material.

 Asbestos, in its raw form, is typically a soft mineral.
-Chrysotile in particular, which accounts for about 98 percent of worldwide asbestos production in 1988, is made up of soft, flexible fibers.
-Chrysotile minerals tend to do less damage to body tissue than other types of asbestos; however, they’re still extremely dangerous and should be avoided.
+Chrysotile in particular, which accounted for about 98 percent of worldwide asbestos production in 1988, is made up of soft, flexible fibers.
+For this reason, it has been used in textiles and even clothing.
+Chrysotile minerals tend to do less damage to body tissue than other types of asbestos; however, they’re still extremely dangerous and it is recommended that they be avoided.

 Asbestos repair is typically the preferred method for handling asbestos since it involves the least amount of risk.
-A professional will conduct a repair either through encapsulation (coating with a sealant to prevent fibers from becoming airborne) or enclosure (covering with airtight material to prevent the release of fibers).
+According to Thomas, “Asbestos-containing materials pose minimal health risk if the material is intact and not disturbed.”
+A professional can conduct a repair either through encapsulation (coating with a sealant to prevent fibers from becoming airborne) or enclosure (covering with airtight material to prevent the release of fibers).
+For example, a common way to deal with popcorn ceiling asbestos is to coat it with sealant since removal would require breaking up the material, potentially releasing fibers into the air.

 Asbestos removal is considered a last resort for most homeowners who find asbestos.
 The process of removing asbestos often causes fibers to become airborne within the home, which can pose serious health risks.
-However, trained professionals follow strict guidelines to ensure the safe removal of asbestos, including sealing off the area before disposing of it in a sealed dumpster or at an approved site.
+However, the best asbestos removal companies follow strict guidelines to ensure the safe removal of asbestos, including sealing off the area before disposing of it in a sealed dumpster or at an approved site.

-Throughout the process, professionals wear protective gear and respirators, and the work area will have HEPA filters to clean the air.
+Throughout the process, professionals wear gear and respirators that are specially designed to protect against tiny asbestos fibers.
 Additionally, these authorized individuals will handle cleanup and re-evaluate the space before homeowners return.
+Professional asbestos removal costs about $1,123 to $2,872.

-It’s important to note that DIY removal is not recommended and can be extremely dangerous.
-Homeowners who discover asbestos in their homes should consult a licensed asbestos abatement professional to address the issue.
+While asbestos abatement costs are not insignificant, it’s important to note that DIY removal can be extremely dangerous, and there may even be legal requirements for how asbestos is disposed of depending on the state.
+Homeowners who discover asbestos in their homes will want to consult a licensed asbestos abatement professional to address the issue.
 However, knowing how to visually identify asbestos is a good first step in making a home safer to live in.